andy-byers/CalicoDB/README.md

 ## TODO
 1. Get everything code reviewed!
 2. Support Windows (write an `Env` implementation)
-3. Modify the tree to not use sibling pointers, or at least don't keep a left sibling pointer
-   + Causes extra pages to be written to the WAL during splits
-4. Look into writing a more involved balancing routine

 ## Documentation
 Check out CalicoDB's [usage and design documents](doc).